How to design your own computer game

 Example: In Pacman, are randomly moving ghosts in the maze which must be avoided.
-The maze configuration also adds to difficulty of navigating the space.
+The maze configuration also adds to the difficulty of navigating the space.

-Features add to personality and complexity of game e.g. gravity effects, timer, increasing difficulty e.g. speed, with increasing levels, multiple levels, multiple players, and dashboard with multiple player (and enemy) statistics such as points, health, and damage.
+Features add to the personality and complexity of the game e.g. gravity effects, timer, increasing difficulty e.g. speed, with increasing levels, multiple levels, multiple players, and dashboard with multiple player (and enemy) statistics such as points, health, and damage.

 - In Pacman, multiple game levels may exist and be accessed upon collection of all the dots in the maze.